Everything You Need To Know About NYC Buyer Closing Costs

 Attorney Fees

-Given the magnitude of the items above, buyers will be happy to know their attorney will be one of the smaller buyer closing costs.
+Given the magnitude of the items above, buyers will be happy to find out that their attorney will be one of their smaller closing costs.

-Unlike most other types of attorneys, real estate attorneys typically charge on a per transaction basis, not hourly.
-Whether your purchase is a breeze or contract negotiation gets complicated and drags out for weeks, the price is fixed.
+Unlike most attorneys, real estate attorneys typically charge on a per transaction basis, not hourly.
+Whether your purchase is a breeze or contract negotiations drag out for weeks, the price is fixed.

 Purchase Application Fees